Nicki Reg is committed to ensure that your privacy is protected.

 - Enquires, questions and comments

-How we use the information about you, your child or the vulnerable adult
+How we use the information about you and/or your child

 - Internal record keeping